 The CFM-4 offers automatic control of temperature and light intensity (0-2500 µmol m-2 s-1) as well as ratio of red/green/blue/white LEDs, and far-red (0-30% of PAR).

 A multi-use accessory!

 The CFM-4 is elegantly designed with all light sources and fluorescence detection capability built directly into one lightweight, compact unit.
-The CFM-4 is a pulse-amplitude-modulated (PAM) fluorometer that can also act as an actinic light source for leaf gas exchange as well as a stand-alone fluorometer when leaf gas exchange data is not required.
+The CFM-4 is a pulse-amplitude-modulated (PAM) fluorometer that can also act as an actinic light source for leaf gas exchange.

 Advanced intuitive software